-- Energy Management: The unit is specifically designed to provide the students with the basic of economical analysis and evaluation of energy projects and asset management as well as risk and hazard assessment, comprising legislation, hazard identification and quantification, quantified risk analyses, methods of elimination/mitigation, economic appraisal of integrated renewable, and petroleum projects; with numerous pertinent case studies.
+- Energy Management, Economics & Risk Analysis: The unit is specifically designed to provide you with the basics of economical analysis and evaluation of energy projects and asset management.
+You will also look at risk and hazard assessment, comprising legislation, hazard identification and quantification, quantified risk analyses, methods of elimination/mitigation, economic appraisal of integrated renewable, and petroleum projects; with numerous pertinent case studies.

 You will be taught through a mixture of lectures, seminars, tutorials (personal and academic), laboratory sessions and project work.
 The course has a strong practical emphasis and you will spend a significant amount of time in our Energy, Power systems and Electronic laboratories.

 A range of assessment methods encourages a deeper understanding of engineering and allows you to develop your skills.
 Here’s how we assess your work:

 This course is designed to respond to a growing skills shortage of people with core knowledge in energy and power systems management.
 It is an excellent preparation for a successful career in this ever expanding and dynamic field.